 - Pick up a packet, wristband and other information.

 - Proceed to the Platoon Coordinator where you’ll be assigned to a platoon.

 - If you’re an FNG, you’ll be advised of an Orientation Meeting

 Registration is only conducted each morning before the Riders’ Meeting and each evening at the final destination, unless otherwise stated in the itinerary.
 When the Daily Itinerary is published on the website, you can use it to determine your best location to join the pack.

 Daily itineraries are posted on the website a few weeks prior to the start of the Run.
 A printed itinerary will be included in the registration packet you pick up onsite.

-There’s a $30 fee for pre-registrations and $40 fee for paying at sign-in, and $50 fee for walk-in registrations.
-(Most of this fee goes toward our AMA insurance premium).
+There’s a $30 fee for pre-registrations paid at that time, $40 fee for paying at sign-in, and $50 fee for walk-in registrations.
+(Most of this fee goes toward our insurance premium).
 Cost of lodging, meals and gas varies based on personal preference.
 If you camp, some sites offer free or reduced prices.
 Some hotels offer a discounted group rate.
 Gas is sometimes provided by supporters.
 Most meals are provided free by local volunteers.
 Allow enough funds for maintenance and emergency repairs of your vehicle.

 There are no reservations of riding spots in the pack.
 We ride two columns, side by side, as conditions allow.
 Positions in the pack will likely adjust after fuel stops.
 If you want to ride near someone, ride in front or behind them rather than to their side, as those positions will adjust if riders fall out of formation.